Gur Papdi | Gol Papdi | Sukhdi

 The boys are still home and it was a perfect time to make a small batch of the Sukhdi.
 My older one ate a piece and said that it was interesting.
 But, my little one though, liked it a lot and I saw him come back for one more piece.
 My husband also loved it and the 9 pieces that I made disappeared by night.

-gol papdi in a plate
+Sukhdi in a white plate

-Ingredients to make Gur Papdi | Gol Papdi | Sukhdi - Makes 9 pieces
+Ingredients to make Gol Papdi - Makes 9 pieces

 • Wheat flour - ½ cup